MrHedmad/kerblam/docs/src/quickstart.md

 ```sh
 kerblam new example_project
 ```
-Go in a directory where you want to store the new project and run `kerblam new test-project`.
 Kerblam! asks you some setup questions:
 - If you want to use [Python](https://www.python.org/);
 - If you want to use [R](https://www.r-project.org/);